GCSEMaths

 View mark scheme hint

-What is meant by 'independent events' in probability?
+What is meant by the term 'complementary probability'?
 [2 marks]

 2 marks